YoshikiShibata/oak/README.md

 4. After installing, then set `OAK_HOME` environment variable to the installed directory which is typically `$GOPATH/src/github.com/YoshikiShibata/oak`.

 5. For JavaFX application, you need to install JavaFX SDK from [OpenJFX](https://openjfx.io/).
 After installing JavaFX SDK, set `PATH_TO_FX` environment variable to its `lib` directory.
-Now oak automatically use `javafx.controls`, `javafx.fxml`, and `javafx.web` modules if the environment variable is set.
+Now oak automatically use `javafx.controls`, `javafx.fxml`, `javafx.web`, and `javafx.swing` modules if the environment variable is set.

 ## **Commands**